nwthomas/website/client/constants/blogs/becoming-a-typescript-badass.md

 ![Typescript log on a white wall background](/blog-assets/how-to-become-a-typescript-badass/typescript-on-wall.webp)

-# How to Become a TypeScript Badass
+# Becoming a TypeScript Badass

 ---

 > This article originally appeared on [HackerNoon](https://hackernoon.com/how-to-become-a-typescript-badass-0o213e4v).
-It has received slight edits (since we all get better at our hobbies - like writing - with time), but it's still true to its original vision.
+It has received some edits (since we all get better at our hobbies - like writing - with time), but it's still true to its original vision.

 ---